myungjinlee/GLYCO/README.md

        python3 bfactor.py ave_res_count.txt frame_1.pdb
        ```
        You can open the output "frame_1_bfactor.pdb" with PyMOL to display the glycan coverage per protein surface residue.
      - 3.1.2.
-Glycan atoms of epitope regions:<br />
+Glycan atoms of epitope regions - module: "ep":<br />
        - Count number of glycan atoms per epitope residue
          1) Should follow the same instruction in Section 3.1.1.
 1)-4).
          2) The script groups several jobs in one bundle and submit each bundled job in one node.
 You should specify the number of jobs for a bundle in argument "-frame_gap".
 (Each epitope-glycan coverage normally finishes in a short time, which may reduce the efficiency of calculation in HPC system if each job was distributed per node.
 In this case, bundling can solve the problem.)